Stay or Go? The Hardest Decision: Separation

-This hits upon one of the toughest questions we all face in a marriage…and, for most of us, it IS going to be a question raised at some point: Should I stay or should I go?
-How do you know when the marriage is a lost cause and it's time to throw in the towel?
+This hits upon one of the toughest questions we all face in marriage or in a relationship we thought would last forever…and, for most of us, it IS going to be a question raised at some point along the way: Should I stay or should I go?
+How do you know when the marriage/relationship is a lost cause and it's time to throw in the towel?
 Or, is it time to square off, get straight with one another and work things out?

 What happened?
 We met, and the Earth stood still.
 We made love and the Earth shook beneath our bed.
 We wanted to breathe one another's breath, even in the morning!
 We could not get enough of each other.
 Then the first argument happened.
 Then another.
 Then some unloving things were said that one never thought possible.
 Or perhaps your partner started to “drift away” and just not there for you as much as they had been.
 Or they had a fling.
 Or made fun of you – in front of others!
 Something started to go south and all seems lost.

 More arguments.
 Or some couples, believe it or not, never argue…they just eat their feelings and go stone cold.
 Or one person is stone-faced and the other is crying all the time…feeling the emotions for both partners.
 How does this happen?